 GEMS-2

-Topaz, or aluminum fluorosilicate - Al2(F,OH)2SiO4, is one of the hardest minerals, ranking after only diamond and corundum on the Mohs hardness scale.
-It is also a fairly common mineral, and can produce crystals weighing hundreds of pounds.
+Topaz, or aluminum fluorosilicate.
+Al2(F,OH)2SiO4, is one of the hardest minerals, ranking an 8 on the Mohs hardness scale after diamond (10) and corundum (9).
+It is also a fairly common mineral, and single crystals weighing hundreds of pounds have been found.
 Today the majority of topaz comes from Brazil; other significant deposits are found in Nigeria, the Russian Urals, Australia, and the United States, with smaller deposits in many other countries around the world.
-Although most topaz is colorless or pale blue, natural topaz does come in a number of other colors as well, including yellowish- to reddish-oranges ("imperial" topaz), yellows, pinks, reds, and greens.
-In natural topaz such colors are produced primarily by trace amounts of iron and/or chromium that, in the topaz crystal structure, act as color centers by "trapping" electrons.
-However, the color in the majority of natural topaz is pale and generally unstable (eg, fading on exposure to sunlight) so that most of the colored topaz used in jewelry today is generated from colorless (white) topaz by a variety of different physical treatments (most only very recently developed) that can produce a wide spectrum of intense and permanent colors.
+Although most topaz is colorless or pale blue, natural topaz does come in a number of other colors as well, including browns, yellowish- to reddish-oranges ("precious" and "imperial" topaz), yellows, pinks, reds, and greens.
+In natural topaz such colors are produced primarily by trace amounts of iron and/or chromium that, in the topaz crystal structure, act as "color centers" by "trapping" electrons.
+However, the color in the majority of natural topaz is pale and generally unstable (eg, fading on exposure to sunlight) so that almost all of the colored topaz used in jewelry today is generated from colorless (white) topaz by a variety of different physical treatments (most only very recently developed) that can produce a wide spectrum of intense and permanent colors.

-A 4.2ct 12.5x8mm pear shaped sky blue topaz (left) and a 1.5ct 8x6mm oval Swiss blue topaz (right); the "sky blue" color is produced by electron bombardment of colorless topaz followed by heating, the popular "Swiss blue" using an initial neutron bombardment
+A 4.2ct 12.5x8mm pear shaped sky blue topaz (left) and a 1.5ct 8x6mm oval Swiss blue topaz (right); the "sky blue" color is produced by electron bombardment of colorless topaz followed by heating, the popular "Swiss blue" by using neutron bombardment

 Quartz, or silicon dioxide - SiO2, is the most common mineral in the Earth's crust.
-It is found in nearly every geologic environment, and is a component of almost every type of rock, frequently as the primary mineral.
+It is found in nearly every geologic environment, and is a component of almost every type of rock (a mixture of minerals), frequently as the primary mineral.
 It is also one of the most varied minerals in terms of the forms in which it can be found: cryptocrystalline - in decorative stones such as the chalcedonies (eg, agates and jaspers); microcrystalline - containing tiny but well-formed crystals as found in aggregates like the druzes; and macrocrystalline.

-Pure macrocrystalline quartz, or rock crystal, is colorless and transparent; and single specimens over 20 ft long and weighing over 50 tons have been found.
-Quartz is also easily cut, hence the production of crystal balls for fortune tellers, crystal sculptures, etc. A large single point crystal of colorless Brazilian rock crystal is shown below.
+Pure macrocrystalline quartz, or rock crystal, is colorless and transparent; single specimens over 20 ft long and weighing over 50 tons have been found.
+Quartz is also easily cut without cleaving, hence the production of crystal balls for fortune tellers, crystal sculptures, etc. A large single point crystal of colorless Brazilian rock crystal is shown below.

 When Fe3+ is present in quartz as an impurity, natural irradiation (probably by gamma rays from the isotope potassium-40) can produce hole color centers (Fe4+) to form the purple gemstone amethyst; if the same material is exposed to higher temperatures during formation, the color centers are destroyed and the result is yellow- to amber-colored citrine.
 And because quartz usually contains about 0.01% Al3+, further natural (or man-made) irradiation of any of the above crystalline materials can also produce the AlO4- color centers that characterize smoky quartz.

-A pair of 1.6ct 8mm round quantum/millenium cut citrines set in heavy square post 14kt yg studs (left), and a 5.3ct 14x10mm oval Bolivian amethyst (right)
+A 5.3ct 14x10mm oval Bolivian amethyst (left) and a pair of 1.6ct 8mm round quantum/millenium cut citrines set in heavy square post 14kt yg studs (right)

-This 3ct, 10x8mm emerald cut ametrine (left), a natural phenomenon gemstone unique to the Anahí mine of eastern Bolivia, contains both amethyst and citrine in one specimen; a 31ct 20x18 emerald cut smoky quartz (right)
+This 3ct 10x8mm emerald cut ametrine (left), a phenomenon gemstone unique to the Anahí mine of eastern Bolivia, naturallly contains both amethyst and citrine in one specimen; a 31ct 20x18 emerald cut smoky quartz (right)

-Some additional quartz examples are shown below: a 4.0ct 12x10mm oval quantum cut rose quartz (left; the pink color is produced by charge transfer absorption between Fe2+ and Ti4+); a 7.5ct 12x12mm princess cut yellow-green "oro verde" quartz (center), rarely found in nature, more commonly produced by irradiation of Brazilian rock crystal; and a 4.0ct 14x10mm oval quantum cut leek-green prasiolite (right; also called green amethyst), usually produced by heating interstitial Fe2+-containing amethysts from Brazil and Arizona, but recently found in nature at very high elevations in Bolivia, and in combination with amethyst and milky quartz (called amegreen) in Malawi
+Some additional quartz examples are shown below: a 4.0ct 12x10mm oval quantum cut rose quartz (left) - the pink color is produced by charge transfer absorption between Fe2+ and Ti4+; a 7.5ct 12x12mm princess cut yellow-green "oro verde" quartz (center), rarely found in nature, more commonly produced by irradiation of Brazilian rock crystal; and a 4.0ct 14x10mm oval quantum cut leek-green prasiolite (right), also called green amethyst, usually produced by heating interstitial Fe2+-containing amethysts from Brazil and Arizona, but recently found in nature at very high elevations in Bolivia, and in a combination with amethyst and milky quartz (called amegreen) in Malawi

-Crypto- and micro-crystalline quartz (and other) materials have also been used as gemstones since ancient times - although they are valued much less highly today than in the past, these materials are still being cut and polished as cabochons (cabs) for use in jewelry (see Wire-wrapped Jewelry).
+Crypto- and micro-crystalline quartz materials have also been used as gemstones since ancient times.
+Although they are valued much less highly today than in the past, these materials are still being cut and polished as cabochons (cabs) for use in jewelry (see Wire-wrapped Jewelry).

 One of the most commonly used microcrystalline forms of quartz is called chalcedony (kal-sid-ney), a tough and compact type of chert that forms rounded crusts or rinds in volcanic and sedimentary rocks.
 Chalcedony comes in many varieties, including carnelian, aventurine, onyx, sard, sardonyx, bloodstone, chrysoprase, agate, jasper, and petrified wood.
 Chalcedony is widely distributed, but commercial production comes primarily from Brazil, Africa, and the United States.